What You Need to Know About Yeast Infections and Yeast Infection Cures

-A yeast infection is an uncomfortable infection caused by the bacteria Candida albicans.
-While the symptoms seem ungodly, most women have been affected.
+A yeast infection is an uncomfortable infection caused by a bacteria called Candida albicans.
+While the symptoms of a yeast infection seem ungodly, most women remain affected.
 Over 75% of women have had a yeast infection at some point in their life.
-Yes, the uncomfortable feeling in your pants has been felt by handfuls of women, and there’s no need to feel ashamed.
+Yes, yeast infections are common.
+The uncomfortable feeling in your pants has been felt by numerous women, and there’s no need to feel ashamed.

 What are yeast infection symptoms?

 Of course, every yeast infection affects women differently, but most can expect to feel the same general symptoms.
 The main signs of a vaginal yeast infection include itching, burning, and discharge.
-Yeast infections cause a white, clumpy and thick vaginal discharge that usually do not smell or have a slight odor.
+Yeast infections cause a white, clumpy, and thick vaginal discharge that usually doesn’t smell or exhibit a slight odor.
 Some may experience a creamy white coating inside or around the vagina.

 What causes yeast infections?

 Although you may wake up with a yeast infection, it didn’t happen overnight.
 Many things can cause an unwanted party in your pants.
 Your vaginal chemistry gets thrown off if too much or too little bacteria is in your vagina.
-Remember, there are good and bad bacteria, it’s the bad that causes infections.
+Remember, there are good and bad bacteria, it’s bad bacteria that cause infections.
 Here’s what can cause an imbalance:

 - Changes in hormone levels